-The goal of my laboratory is to discover abnormalities of ion channel expression and composition that contribute to systemic and pulmonary hypertension, and identify channel-based therapies to treat these diseases.
-We employ a multi-faceted approach of patch-clamp, molecular, cellular and in vivo techniques to accomplish this goal.
+The goal of my laboratory is to discover abnormalities of ion channel expression and composition that contribute to systemic and pulmonary hypertension and identify channel-based therapies to treat these disease.
+We employ a multi-faceted approach of patch-clamp, molecular, cellular, and in vivo techniques to accomplish this goal.

-Terry Fletcher has been with the Department of Pharmacology and Toxicology for the last six years, providing technical support for laboratories and maintaining Core equipment.
+Terry Fletcher as been with the Department of Pharmacology and Toxicology for the last six years, providing technical support for laboratories and maintaining core equipment.
 Fletcher was honored with a Research Staff Excellence Award at the 2013 Dean’s Honor Day for his contribution to research programs in eight laboratories at UAMS over the past 25 years.